bartvandebiezen/css-conventions/README.md

 ### Use states as separate classes and add them to existing selectors

 - States differ from modifiers.
 Modifiers are timeless, states are temporarily.
 - States never contain global styling.
 Style states always in combination with other selectors.
+This makes it easier to reuse components in different projects.
 - States are allowed to be nested with Less or Sass.
 Usage is similar to pseudo-classes and pseudo-elements.
 - States always start with 'is'.
 - Preferred state names are listed below.